osrf/ros2multirobotbook/src/simulation.md

 ## RMF Assets and Plugins

 Assets play a pivotal role in recreating environments in simulation.
-Through the RMF project, several 3D models of robots, mechanical infrastructure systems and scene objects have been open sourced.
-They are available for download [here](https://app.ignitionrobotics.org/OpenRobotics/fuel/collections/Hospital).
+Projects such as RMF, SubT and others have allowed developers to create and open source 3D models of robots, mechanical infrastructure systems and scene objects.
+They are available for download [here](https://app.ignitionrobotics.org/OpenRobotics/fuel/collections/).
 Beyond imparting visual accuracy, assets may be dynamic and interface with rmf core systems through the aid of plugins.